codacy/docs/docs/user-guide/manual-organizations/creating-and-managing-teams-(360009340553).md

 # Creating and managing teams

-# Creating a team
+## Creating a team

 To create a team, click on your avatar and select **Organizations**.
 Once on the Organizations page, select the organization you’d like to create the team in.
 Click on **Create new team**, fill in the **Team Name** field, and click on the **Create new team button** or hit enter.

 ![create\_team.gif](/images/create_team.gif)

-# Managing teams
+## Managing teams

 In this section, you can also rename and delete teams.
 To rename a team, click on **Edit name**.
 To remove a team click on **Delete team** and confirm.

 ![delete\_team.gif](/images/delete_team.gif)

-# Adding team members
+## Adding team members

-To add team members, click on your avatar and select **Organizations,** then select the organization you would like to add members to.
+To add team members, click on your avatar and select **Organizations**, then select the organization you would like to add members to.
 Fill in the E-mail and Team fields, then click on the **Invite members** button.
 You can add multiple addresses by separating them with a comma.

 ![add\_member.gif](/images/add_member.gif)

-# Managing team members
+## Managing team members

 You can also remove team members from an organization by clicking the **X** found on the left side of their member row.

 ![remove\_member.gif](/images/remove_member.gif)